-The core of our operational risk management framework is risk identification and assessment.
+The core of our operational risk management framework is identification and assessment.
 We have a comprehensive data collection process, including firmwide policies and procedures, for operational risk events.

-We have established policies that require our revenueproducing units and our independent control and support functions to report and escalate operational risk events.
+We have established policies that require all employees across the firm to report and escalate operational risk events.
 When operational risk events are identified, our policies require that the events be documented and analyzed to determine whether changes are required in our systems and/or processes to further mitigate the risk of future events.

-In addition, our systems capture internal operational risk event data, key metrics such as transaction volumes, and statistical information such as performance trends.
-We use an internally developed operational risk management application to aggregate and organize this information.
-One of our key risk identification and assessment tools is an operational risk and control self-assessment process, which is performed by managers from both revenue-producing units and independent control and support functions.
+We use operational risk management applications to capture and organize operational risk event data and key metrics.
+One of our key risk identification and assessment tools is an operational risk and control self-assessment process, which is performed by managers across the firm.
 This process consists of the identification and rating of operational risks, on a forward-looking basis, and the related controls.
 The results from this process are analyzed to evaluate operational risk exposures and identify businesses, activities or products with heightened levels of operational risk.